-The accounting records of the Company are maintained in Philippine pesos.
-Foreign currency transactions during the year are translated into the functional currency at exchange rates which approximate those prevailing on transaction dates.
+The accounting records of the Group, except BRL and SVC HK, are maintained in Philippine pesos.
+Foreign currency transactions during the period are translated into the functional currency at exchange rates which approximate those prevailing on transaction dates.
+The accounting records of BRL and SVC HK are maintained in United States dollar (USD) and Hong Kong dollar (HKD), respectively.

-Foreign currency gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in profit or loss.
+Foreign currency exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the consolidated statement of income as part of Finance Income or Finance Costs under Other Income (Charges) - net.